 No matter who was at fault for your crash, it’s important to understand your legal rights and options.
 In most instances any passenger is not going to be held accountable for a crash, but in the rare event the passenger and driver can be held accountable for what you’ve been through, your lawyer from Thomas Law Offices will evaluate your situations and collect the evidence needed to pursue a strong claim.

 The sooner you get in touch with our attorneys, the more likely you are to recover full and fair compensation.
-To learn more about the process or to determine if you have a valid claim, schedule a free case evaluation with our law firm.
+To learn more about the process or to determine if you have a valid claim, schedule a free case evaluation with a car accident lawyer in Chicago.